gene-git/py-cidr/Docs/_build/html/_sources/README.rst.txt

 directory) since it was read in, and merge its own changes with the changes in the cache file before writing out the updated cache.
 So nothing should be lost.

-This was built this originally for our firewall tool, where par of the data gathering component creates maps of CIDR blocks to geolocated country codes for all CIDRs listed by each registry.
+This was built this originally for our firewall tool, where part of the data gathering component creates maps of CIDR blocks to geolocated country codes for all CIDRs as listed by each of registries.
 This process can take several minutes.
 Run time was cut roughly in half using CidrMap() to provide a mapping of CIDR to location.